greenboxal/doggohub/doc/administration/raketasks/maintenance.md

 # Maintenance Rake Tasks

-## Gather information about GitLab and the system it runs on
+## Gather information about DoggoHub and the system it runs on

-This command gathers information about your GitLab installation and the System it runs on.
+This command gathers information about your DoggoHub installation and the System it runs on.
 These may be useful when asking for help or reporting issues.

 **Omnibus Installation**

 ```
-sudo gitlab-rake gitlab:env:info
+sudo doggohub-rake doggohub:env:info
 ```

 **Source Installation**

 ```
-bundle exec rake gitlab:env:info RAILS_ENV=production
+bundle exec rake doggohub:env:info RAILS_ENV=production
 ```

 Example output: